localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 This information is very important and helps us to access, improve, and fix expected responses.

-While this is a just a simplified example, it showcases the power of the snapshot recording and testing.
+While this is just a simplified example, it showcases the power of the snapshot recording and testing.

 #### Parity Tests in Action